 Square Reader Australia Square Terminal front

-EFTPOS machine Card reader connected to free phone/tablet app Standalone, portable touchscreen terminal (WiFi)
+EFTPOS machine Card reader connected to free phone/tablet app Standalone, portable touchscreen terminal (WiFi-only + offline mode)

 Price (purchase) $65 incl.
 GST